thegooddocsproject/templates/reference/about-reference.md

 ## When do I need a reference article?

-Reference articles provides information-oriented descriptions of specific technology parts.
+Reference articles provide information-oriented descriptions of specific technology parts.

 The purpose of reference articles is to tell the facts about the technology as consistently and accurately as possible, without mixing procedural or instructional content.